solana-developers/solana-cookbook/docs/th/guides/feature-parity-testing.md

 </SolanaCodeGroup>

-We can now add test functions in the body of `mod test {...}` to demonstrate default validator setup (all features enabled) and then disabling the `transaction wide compute cap` as per previous examples running `solana-test-validator` from the command line.
+We สามารถ now add test functions in the body of `mod test {...}` to demonstrate default validator setup (all features enabled) and then disabling the `transaction wide compute cap` as per previous examples running `solana-test-validator` from the command line.